 As Christians, or at least Baptists, we often talk about God the Father.
 And about Jesus, the Son.
 But we don’t seem to talk nearly as much about the Holy Spirit.
-I suspect that is because his working is not as well know to us.
+I suspect that is because his work is not as well known to us.
 We see God the Father as the moving force behind all of creation.
 It is his purpose that drives everything.
 And we see Jesus as the agent of our redemption and the primary character of the gospels.
 But what about the Holy Spirit?

 In reality, the Holy Spirit is essential to our lives as believers.
 While he may not be as well known to us, we could not even come to Christ, much less live as believers, without him.
 There are many aspects of what the Spirit does in the life of the believers.
 But this article will focus on one of them: the power of God that he puts to work within us.